mlochbaum/Singeli/doc/compiler.md

 The basic idea is to read an entire vector regardless of length, reverse only the first `len` elements, and put it back.
 So this reads from and writes to memory beyond the actual vector argument.
 Obviously you need to know you have access to that memory, but that's easy to ensure if you control the allocations.
 But C and other compilers can't figure it out so it's one way writing your own SIMD is better.

 The specific idea is to blend a vector that starts at `len-1` and goes down with the identity vector `f`.
 We choose the descending vector for the first `len` elements, using the mask `f < l`.
 The result of an SSE comparison is all 0 bits or all 1, and it has an unsigned type but `V` is signed, so slap on `V~~`.
-In a real project I'd define operator `&~` for `andnot`, and also I usually have some sort of blend function so I could write `blend{f<l, l-f-vec_broadcast{V,1}, f}`.
+Next section I'll show a blend utility that keeps this mess out of sight.

 And another cast `<~` in there.
 The three casts skin/cext defines are `~~` for reinterpret, `^~` for promoting from a type to a superset, and `<~`.
 At the moment this one just always does a C cast, but the idea is to use it for a narrowing integer conversion.
 Get familiar with these because Singeli requires a lot of casting.
 Or at least the standard definitions do, nothing preventing you from extending those.